josh970-dev/Jenkins-Github-Josh/README.md

 # Jenkins-Github-Josh
-This is a test edit number 1 again
+This is a test edit, for SIT223 task.
+Github integration with jenkins